 DPDK runs in userspace and PMDs uses the Linux kernel UIO interface to allow access to physical devices from userspace.
-The NFP PMD requires the igb_uio UIO driver, available with DPDK, to perform correct initialization.
+The NFP PMD requires a separate UIO driver, nfp_uio, to perform correct initialization.
+This driver is part of Netronome's BSP and it is equivalent to Intel's igb_uio driver.

-5.14.2 Building the software
+5.10.2 Building the software